 - ‘Listening Service’ scheme including the academy chaplaincy team

-The designated safeguarding lead within the National Church of England Academy is Mr Llewellyn, and Miss Hall is the deputy lead.
+The designated safeguarding lead within the National Church of England Academy is Mr Llewellyn, and Mrs Jones is the deputy lead.
 To contact them directly, you can email by clicking on their name, or call the main switchboard number 0115 963 5667.
 Additionally, Mrs Stones is a trained designated safeguarding lead, with Mrs Wall and Dr Bardell at Hucknall Sixth Form Centre.

 Further to the above, we have partnered with Tootoot since late 2016.
 Tootoot is a safe, secure and diverse web-based safeguarding tool, which allows our students to report incidents of bullying, problems in class or any issues in an anonymous, confidential and discrete manner.
 These individual cases are monitored, managed and resolved by staff within the academy.

 Tootoot reduces the friction and stigma attached to the reporting of such incidents, and ultimately provides us with the tools required to track, monitor and resolve cases efficiently and significantly reduce bullying.

 The links below provide a range of useful resources and sources of information to support parents and carers to keep their children safe online.
 During this period of academy closure, lockdown and social distancing, we know that more and more people are communicating online, so this information is very useful to know:

 - Thinkuknow – provides advice from the National Crime Agency (NCA) on staying safe online

 - Parent info – a collaboration between Parentzone and the NCA providing support and guidance for parents from leading experts and organisations